Home » Articles » Topic » Media » Social Media

 • What level of proof is necessary to show that threats published or sent on social media can result in a criminal conviction of stalking.

-Court strikes down law barring sex offenders from using social media
+Court strikes down law barring sex offenders from social media

 Government officials routinely use social media to communicate policy, advocate positions, introduce new legislation and for other communication.